Cubeir/Vanilla-RTX/README.md

 - Always ensure that world, server or realm resource packs aren't overriding Vanilla RTX to avoid issues.

+- If you're using a dual-GPU setup (e.g. a Laptop with an Integrated GPU) make sure Minecraft is set to use High Performance GPU preference.

+- If the game window appears black, exit full-screen (press F11), close the game, relaunch the game and continue to play without entering full-screen mode.

+- If textures are getting randomly swapped, make sure your driver's VSync is enabled for Minecraft (i.e. through Nvidia Control Panel App or AMD Radeon Software).

+- For RTX 50-series users, upscaling (DLSS) cannot be enabled because the game ships with an outdated DLSS file, you can easily upgrade DLSS through the Vanilla RTX App to solve this issue.

 ## Copyright
 [View License](https://github.com/CubeIR/Vanilla-RTX/blob/master/LICENSE.txt)